hunterirving/matryoshka/readme.md

 ### quickstart
 1. start by adding subtasks to the root "todo" task (press the `Enter` key)
 2. use `Shift + Arrow Right` to navigate into a subtask, making it the new parent task
-3. break tasks down further as desired
-4. use `Shift + Arrow Left` to return to parent tasks
+3. use `Shift + Arrow Left` to return to parent tasks
-5. quickly mark tasks as complete or incomplete using `Shift + Enter`
+4. quickly mark tasks as complete or incomplete using `Shift + Enter`
-6. reorganize tasks using `Shift + Arrow Up/Down`

 ## controls